stachujone5/eslint-prettier/README.md

-# My current eslint & prettier config
+# My current eslint & prettier config in a blank NEXT app